 Black solider flies and crickets will be grown on underutilised plant-food biomass, transforming waste into insect protein meal.

-The methodology of NextGenProteins will focus on bioconversion of underutilized resources with the intention of expanding the sustainable European protein selection available for food and feed.
+NextGenProteins will focus on bioconversion of underutilized resources with the intention of expanding the sustainable European protein selection available for food and feed.
 Underutilized resources, e.g. plantbased biomass, often contain low or no amounts of protein; still they can be transformed through organism-based conversion processes that break them down, utilize their energy and convert into high quality proteins.
-NextGenProteins has identified three processes, each of which will use an industrial waste stream to yield three different alternative protein products: microalgae protein meal, insect protein meal and single cell protein (SCP) meal from microbes.
-These three protein production processes were carefully selected from previous or ongoing European projects, based on their suitability for the topic Alternative proteins for food and feed, and their complementarity with EU initiatives.

-Assess and map EU food and feed regulatory and safety landscape, identify main barriers for the production and application of the three alternative proteins and contribute to EU policy and regulatory framework.
+- Assess food and feed regulatory and safety landscape, identify main barriers for production and application of the three alternative proteins and contribute to future EU policy.

-Demonstrate food application potentials of the three alternative proteins through concept and practical trials, in collaboration between the multi-disciplinary research and innovation partners, the protein suppliers, and the small, medium and large food producing partners.
+- Demonstrate food application potentials of the three alternative proteins through concept and practical trials in ready meals, bakery products, imitation meat and functional food supplements.

-Demonstrate animal feed (poultry and fish) application potentials of the three alternative proteins through research and practical trials in collaboration between the multi-disciplinary research and innovation partners, protein suppliers, feed producers, animal production and retail partners.
+- Demonstrate animal feed application potentials of the three alternative proteins through research and practical trials in poultry and fish feed.

-Analyse and verify sustainability advantages of the three alternative protein production processes in terms of environmental and economic impacts, enabling improvements of important indicators, such as production efficiency, GHG emissions, value chain risks, land-, water-, and energy use.
+- Analyse and verify sustainability advantages of the three alternative protein production processes in terms of environmental and economic impacts, enabling improvements of production efficiency, GHG emissions, value chain risks, land-, water-, and energy use.